-Composer Katarina Miljkovic has written for symphony orchestra, string orchestra and various other groupings, including works for amplified saxophone, saxophone quartet, prepared piano, percussion, electric guitar and computer generated sounds.
-Miljkovic's interest in the relationship of science, nature and music led her to the mathematician Benoit Mandelbrot's essay "The Fractal Geometry of Nature" and self-similar complex structures.
+Composer Katarina Miljkovic has written for symphony orchestra, string orchestra, and various other groupings, including works for amplified saxophone, saxophone quartet, prepared piano, percussion, electric guitar, and computer generated sounds.
+Miljkovic's interest in the relationship of science, nature, and music led her to the mathematician Benoit Mandelbrot's essay "The Fractal Geometry of Nature" and self-similar complex structures.
 Her cycle based on this idea, Forest, for two prepared pianos and percussion, has been released by Sachimay Records.

-Recently, Miljkovic has been working on mapping the elementary rules from Stephen Wolfram's A New Kind of Science to sound.
+Miljkovic has worked on mapping the elementary rules from Stephen Wolfram's A New Kind of Science to sound.
 She presented her exploration in this new field at the NKS Summer School at Brown University, NKS Conference 2004, Waltham, Mass., Wolfram Technology Conference 2005, Champaign, Illinois, NKS 2006 Washington, DC., The Musical and Scientific Legacies of Iannis Xenakis, 2006, Toronto, and International Conference on Mathematics and Computation in Music, MCM 2007, Berlin.

 Katarina Miljkovic's works have been performed at major music festivals in her native Yugoslavia, including the Belgrade Music Festivities, BEMUS the Music Biennale of Contemporary Music, MBZ, the World Festival of Chamber Music in Zagreb, the Rostrum of Yugoslav Music, and wider, at the International Festival of Santorini, Greece, Budapest Festival of New Music, Romanische Sommer, Cologne, soundAxis, Toronto, and Boston CyberArts Festival.